Claims Kit

 State Compliance Information

-Posting Requirements 3-5
+Posting Requirements Rule 3-6

-Physician Selection 8-43-404(5)(a)(1)(A)
+Physician Selection 8-43-404(5)(a)(III)(A)

 In Colorado, the employer or insurance company has the right in the first instance to select the physician who attends an injured employee.
 This becomes the designated medical provider.

 The statute requires with some exceptions, that a list of at least four physicians, corporate medical providers, or a combination of both, where available, be provided by the employer so as to afford the injured employee the opportunity to select a treating physician.
 At least one of the designated providers must be at a distinct location from the other three and have distinct ownership.
-(Prior to 4/1/2015 only 2 physicians were required to be on the list)

 If no physician is properly designated, the employee may attend the health care provider of his or her choice.